lombax85/docker-apache-mysql-php-mongo/README.md

 FIXED ISSUES
 -----------------------
 - including as a composer dependencies is, by now, only for testing and development machines.
 There is a known issue where the ./docker/data directory (the directory containing database data) is deleted if the package is updated via "composer update".
 This will be solved in a future release, if you plan to use this project in a production environment don't use composer, use other inclusion methods explained in the INSTALL section.
 FIXED BY: now the data directory is created inside your main project's directory
+- If you install inside two different projects on the same machine, you have to rename the container directory ("docker") to something unique.
+FIXED BY: the install script now creates a .env with an unique project name, docker_TIMESTAMP

 TODO
 -----------------------